Sexiled

-Sexiled: My Sexist Party Leader Kicked Me Out, So I Teamed Up With a Mythical Sorceress! (女だから、とパーティを追放されたので伝説の魔女と最強タッグを組みました！, S Onna dakara, to Party wo Tsuihou Sareta no de Densetsu no Majo to Saikyou Tag wo Kumimashita), is a Japanese yuri light novel series, written by Kaeruda Ameko and illustrated by Miya Kazutomo.
+Sexiled: My Sexist Party Leader Kicked Me Out, So I Teamed Up With a Mythical Sorceress! (女だから、とパーティを追放されたので伝説の魔女と最強タッグを組みました！, S Onna dakara, to Party o Tsuihou Sareta no de Densetsu no Majo to Saikyou Tag wo Kumimashita), is a Japanese yuri light novel series, written by Ameko Kaeruda and illustrated by Miya Kazutomo.
 It was serialized online between August 2018 and April 2019 on the user-generated novel publishing website Shōsetsuka ni Narō.
 It was acquired by Overlap, who published both volumes of the light novel in 2019 under their Overlap Novels imprint.
 It is licensed in North America by J-Novel Club.
-A manga adaptation by Seto Ririura was serialized on Shogakukan's Sunday Webry manga website from April 2021 to July 2024.
+A manga adaptation by Yomiya Ririura was serialized on Shogakukan's Sunday Webry manga website from April 2021 to July 2024.

 Synopsis

 Tanya Artemiciov is a talented Mage adventurer who is kicked from her party by its sexist leader.
-Upset by this turn out events, Tanya goes to the wasteland to blow off some steam, however in the process she inadvertently frees a mythical Sorceress named Laplace who has been sealed away for 300 years.
+Upset by this turn of events, Tanya goes to the wasteland to blow off some steam, however in the process she inadvertently frees a mythical Sorceress named Laplace who has been sealed away for 300 years.
 The two decide to work together so that Tanya can get her revenge on her old party by beating them in the upcoming adventurer tournament.

 Media

 Light novels

-J-Novel Club first announced it had licensed Sexiled in North America for a digital release in August 2019, However, on November 16, 2019 during J-Novel Club's Anime NYC panel, it was announced that they would also be releasing print editions of Sexiled and My Next Life as a Villainess: All Routes Lead to Doom!.
+J-Novel Club first announced it had licensed Sexiled in North America for a digital release in August 2019, However, on November 16, 2019, during J-Novel Club's Anime NYC panel, it was announced that they would also be releasing print editions of Sexiled and My Next Life as a Villainess: All Routes Lead to Doom!.
 The light novel was inspired by the manipulation of test scores at Tokyo Medical University, which was brought to light in August 2018, where in it was revealed that the university had deliberately lowered entrance exam scores of female applicants by 10-20% in order to keep the number of female students below 30%.